 The first to step out of the dohyo (the ring where bouts take place) or to touch the ground with any part of his body loses.

 However sumo is much more than a battle of strength and the pomp and ceremony which surrounds it gives the sport a gravitas completely absent in western wrestling.
-Just some of the rituals involved include the referee pouring an offering of sake onto the ring as part of a dedication ceremony, the ritual stomping before a match (shiko) drives away evil spirits and salt is tossed into the ring by the wrestlers for further purification, indeed nearly 40kg is thrown in one day!
+Just some of the rituals involved include the referee pouring an offering of sake onto the ring as part of a dedication ceremony, the ritual stomping before a match (shiko) drives away evil spirits and salt is tossed into the ring by the wrestlers for further purification, indeed nearly 40 kg (88 pounds) is thrown in one day.

 A sumo match is presided over by a referee whose ranking can be recognised by how elaborate his kimono is, much like in football there is a hierarchy of referees and it is the highest ranking ones who get to officiate the top matches.

 Leading highly regimented lives, only when a rikishi (wrestler) makes it into the top ranks of ozeki or yokozuna does life become a little easier.